- Student TigerFile Help

 The email notifications page has 4 subscription options and also an email address field.
 The default email address will be set to email@example.com but you can change the email delivery to another email address by setting an email in the "Email Address" field.
 Here are the email notifications option details:

 Receive notification of late assignment submissions - will send an email for students who upload files after the assignment due date.
 This email is sent once a day at 8:00am.

-Receive notification when a student indicates they are not done with an assignment - if a student has a the NOTDONE button checked you will get an email notification.
+Receive a notification when a student indicates they are not done with an assignment - if a student has a the NOTDONE button checked you will get an email notification.
 This email is sent once a day at 8:00am.
-The emails will only be sent out for two weeks after the assignment due date.
+The emails will only be sent out two weeks after the assignment due date.

-Receive notification when a student leaves an assignment group - if a student leaves a group you will get an email notification.
+Receive a notification when a student leaves an assignment group - if a student leaves a group you will get an email notification.

-Receive notification when an assignment group is empty (all members have left the group) - if all members in a group leave you will get an email notification.
+Receive a notification when an assignment group is empty (all members have left the group) - if all members in a group leave you will get an email notification.

 Files that are uploaded by students to TigerFile can be found on the CS filesystem at /n/fs/tigerfile/Files, listed by course.
 The files stored in /n/fs/tigerfile/Files are a read-only copy.
 If you need to write the files, please copy them somewhere else.
 The file system structure is as follows: